augustss/MicroHs/README.md

 * `Main`, the main module.
 Decodes flags, compiles, and writes result.
 * `Compile`, top level compiler.
 Maintains a cache of already compiled modules.
-* `Exp`, simple expression type, combinator abstraction and optimization
+* `Exp`, simple expression type, combinator abstraction and optimization.
 * `Desugar`, desugar full expressions to simple expressions.
+* `Lex`, lexical analysis and indentation processing.
 * `Parse`, parse and build and abstract syntax tree.
 * `Translate`, convert an expression tree to its value.
-* `TypeCheck`, type checker
+* `TypeCheck`, type checker.

 ## Runtime
 The runtime system is written in C and is in `eval.c`.
-It uses combinators for handling variables, and has some primitive operations for integers and for executing IO operations.
+It uses combinators for handling variables, and has primitive operations for integers and for executing IO operations.
 There is a also a simple mark-scan garbage collector.
 It is written in a reasonably portable C code.